datt46999/using-KNN-to-classify-flowers/README.md

 Environment: Google Colab

 ## In model, we will use KNN model to classify 5 types of flowers: daisy, dandelion, rose, sunflower, tulip.
+# Node

+You should setting the path correct before running the code.

 # Setting and run code
 + Step 1: Download folder model in github.